Course navigation

 to return null instead of throwing on 404.

-A CLAUDE.md file at the root of your project is read automatically by Claude every session.
+A CLAUDE.md file at the project root is read automatically every session.
 Put your stack, naming conventions, folder structure, and common patterns there.
-You stop repeating context that Claude should always know.

 # CLAUDE.md